Osiris-Team/HBrowser/README.md

 Note that the first run may take a bit because Node.js and its modules get installed into your current working dir under `./headless-browser`.

 ### Features
+ - High-Level methods for...
+   - ...downloading files.
+   - ...working with cookies.
+   - ...retrieving HTML.
- - High-Level methods for downloading files, working with cookies, retrieving HTML and simulating real user input.
+   - ...simulating real user input.
+ - Integrated headless detection evasions `browser.openCustomWindow().makeUndetectable(true)`.
  - Easy access to Node.js from within Java.
  - HTML handling via Jsoup and JSON with Gson.